 Yields on our earning assets increased by nine basis points in the second quarter of 2017 compared to the same period in 2016 primarily due to the aforementioned shift in the mix of our earning assets from investment securities to loans, which generally have higher yields.
 In addition, yields on our commercial and industrial loan portfolio increased by 15 basis points primarily due to higher yields on floating rate loans.
 Yields on our investment securities portfolio increased by seven basis points primarily due to the higher interest rate environment and lower premium amortization.
 These yield increases were partially offset by a 21 basis point yield decrease in our residential mortgage loan portfolio, primarily due to continued payoff activity of higher-rate mortgage loans and the addition of lower-rate mortgage loans to our portfolio.
-Yields on our earning assets increased by four basis points for the first six months of 2017 compared to the same period in 2016 primarily due to the aforementioned shift in the mix of our earning assets from investment securities to loans.
-In addition, yields on our investment securities portfolio increased by four basis points primarily due to the higher interest rate environment and lower premium amortization.
-Partially offsetting the year-to-date yield increase was a 20 basis point yield decrease in our residential mortgage loan portfolio, primarily due to continued payoff activity of higher-rate mortgage loans and the addition of lower-rate mortgage loans to our portfolio.
-Yields on our commercial and industrial portfolio decreased by 15 basis points primarily due to an additional \$1.3 million of interest income in the first quarter of 2016 due to the recovery of a non-performing loan in Guam, partially offset by higher yields on floating rate loans.
+Yields on our earning assets from investment securities to loans.
+In addition, yields on our investment securities portfolio increased by four basis point yield decrease by four basis point yield decrease by four basis points primarily due to the aforementioned shift in the mix of our earning assets from investment securities to loans.
+In addition, yields on our investment securities portfolio increased by four basis point yield decrease by four basis point yield decrease was a 20 basis point yield decrease in our residential mortgage loans to our portfolio.
+Yields on our residential mortgage loan portfolio, primarily due to the higher interest rate environment and lower premium amortization.
+Partially offsetting the year-to-date yield increase was a 20 basis point yield decrease in our residential mortgage loans to our portfolio.
+Yields on our commercial and industrial portfolio decreased by 15 basis points primarily due to an addition of lower-rate mortgage loans to our portfolio.
+Yields on our commercial and industrial portfolio decreased by 15 basis points primarily due to an addition of interest income in the first quarter of 2016 due to the recovery of a non-performing lo

 Rates paid on our interest-bearing liabilities increased by two basis points in the second quarter of 2017 and remained relatively unchanged for the first six months of 2017 compared to the same periods in 2016.
 Interest rates paid on our time deposits increased by 21 basis points in the second quarter of 2017 and by 19 basis points for the first six months of 2017 compared to the same periods in 2016, a reflection of the higher interest rate environment.
 This increase to our funding costs was largely offset by growth in our demand and savings deposits, which generally have lower rates than other funding sources.
-The average balance of these deposits increased by \$316.7 million or 4% in the second quarter of 2017 and by \$344.9 million or 4% for the first six months of 2017 compared to the same periods in 2016.
-Rates paid on our repurchase agreements decreased by 16 basis points in the second quarter of 2017 and by 8 basis points for the first six months of 2017 compared to the same periods in 2016 primarily due to repurchase agreements with private institutions totaling \$75.0 million, which carried relatively higher rates, maturing during the second half of 2016.
+The average balance of these deposits increased by \$316.7 million or 4% in the second quarter of 2017 and by \$344.9 million or 4% for the first six months of 2017 compared to the same periods in 2016 primarily due to repurchase agreements with private institutions totaling \$75.0 million, which carried relatively higher rates, maturing during the second half of 2016.
 In addition, during the second quarter of 2017, we restructured three of our repurchase agreements with private institutions with an aggregate total of \$200.0 million.
 These repurchase agreements were to mature in 2018 and had a weighted-average interest rate of 3.94%.
 The restructuring of the agreements extended the maturity dates to June 2022 and lowered the weighted-average interest rate to 2.70% effective June 2017.